 Becoming a Member updated 28May21

-We have suspended organised Club activity in and around the Boatshed on the main Mawson Lake but as soon as we resume we'd love you to come and see RC sailing and try it for yourself.
+We have curtailed much of our Club activity in and around the Boatshed on the main Mawson Lake but as slowly ramp back up we'd love you to come and see RC sailing and try it for yourself.
 Newbies in the process of building their first boat are still able to be assisted.
 Our members are still individually active on and around the lake - its just that we need to restrict numbers actually in the boatshed and the serving of food and drinks for the time being.
 The good news however is new members continue to join.

 When you see us lakeside, please introduce yourself.
 We don’t bite and we all remember those first tentative steps when we wondered if it was for us and pondered on how to get into it and didn’t want to interrupt anyone busy sailing.
 You’ll be pleasantly surprised when one of our number offer to let you sail their boat and give some hands on guidance.That’s how we operate.